kornelski/rust-rgb/README.md

   (i.e. it works with `Rgba<u8>`, but not `Rgba<Newtype, DifferentType>`).
 - Most inherent methods were moved to a new `Pixel` trait.

-## Migrating away from deprecated items
+### Migrating away from deprecated items

-Many items in this crate have become deprecated in preparation for a future release which removes them.
+Some items in this crate have become deprecated in preparation for a future release which removes them.
 Here is a checklist of things you may need to do.

 1. Update to the latest version of 0.8, and fix all deprecation warnings.